Business Plan Examples and Sample For Students

 business proposal List of Expenses

-Twelve partners funded a total of RM1000.00 to cover all business costs, which is RM 617.29.
-Expenses are in terms of buying raw materials, equipment, and delivery fees.
-We will not invest all amount to the business.
+Twelve partners contributed a total of RM1000.00 to cover all business costs, of which RM617.29 was allocated.
+Expenses are incurred for the purchase of raw materials, equipment, and delivery fees.
+We will not invest the entire amount in the business.

-The equipment is counted as fixed cost as they are bought in bulk.
+The equipment is treated as a fixed cost because it is purchased in bulk.
 Refer to 6.4 (List of Expenses) for detailed information.

 6.5 Record of List of Sales